jpreecedev/developerhandbook/src/pages/quick-look-add-indexes-to-tables-with-entity-framework-6-1/index.md

 ---
 layout: post
 title: Quick look - Add indexes to tables with Entity Framework 6.1 Beta 1
+description: There is a new feature of note in Entity Framework, the ability to add indexes using data annotationa when using the code first approach.
 date: 2014-02-26
 categories: ['Entity Framework']
 tags: ['c#', 'entity framework', 'Entity Framework', 'sql server']